alysiahuggins/proof-of-ownership-zkapp/README.md

         - Allow user to vote annonymously & tally votes (how do you get the info from that position in the merkle tree? - try the merkle tree example and see if you can figure it out)
 - Create a Front-end that allows the user to
     - Prove Ownership
-        - connect to ETH button
+        - connect to ETH button (Done)
-        - connect to Mina Button
+        - connect to Mina Button (Done)
+        - one button to connect wallets
-        - sign in with ETH Account Button
+        - allow switch Account with Metamask
+    - Connect Frontend to Berkeley
     - Submit an email address associated with their account
     - Update an email address associated with their account
     - Show authenticated users the information they are seeking